Smalleye hammerhead: Distribution and habitat

 The smalleye hammerhead is found along the eastern coast of South America from Uruguay to Venezuela, though it seldom occurs further west than the Orinoco Delta southeast of Trinidad.
 Reports of this species from off Panama, Mexico, and western Florida are unconfirmed; records from other parts of the world are most likely erroneous, resulting from its tangled taxonomic history.
-It is among the most abundant sharks within its range.
 This species inhabits inshore murky waters 5–40 m deep, over muddy bottoms.
 Segregation occurs by sex and age; newborns and juveniles under 40 cm long are found in the shallowest waters, moving deeper after a few months of life.
 Adult females are mostly found at depths of 9–18 m, while larger juveniles and adult males are mostly found at depths of 27–36 m.
 This species is tolerant of brackish water, and can be found over a salinity range of 20–34 ppt.

 Biology and ecology

 Four other species of hammerhead sharks overlap in range with the smalleye hammerhead - the small-sized scoophead and bonnethead, and the large-sized scalloped hammerhead and great hammerhead.
 Little competition occurs between these species because of their differing habitats and dietary preferences.
 The smalleye hammerhead is the dominant hammerhead in shallow, muddy areas, where high turbidity limits the utility of vision (hence its smaller eyes).
 Adult males and juveniles of both sexes form schools of uniform body size; these schools do not appear to relate to reproduction or migration.
 Adult females are apparently solitary.